 Appropriately Uses Anti-Anxiety Medication

-This datapoint tells you the percent of long-term patients who are administered antianxiety drugs.
-These medications are typically prescribed to residents experiencing anxiety and depression.
+This figure is a measure of the percentage of long-term stay patients who were prescribed antianxiety medication.
+These medications are used to treat residents suffering from anxiety and depression.

 Managing Depression Among Residents